hsnlab/escape/escape/doc/source/index.rst

 Service API specific functions
 ------------------------------

 The SAS API is automatically initiated by the Service layer.
-If the ``--service`` flag is used the service request is loaded from the given file and the REST-API initiation is skipped.
+If the ``--service`` flag is used, the service request is loaded from the given file and the REST-API initiation is skipped.

 *Content Negotiation:* The Service layer's RESTful API can accept and return data in JSON format and in Virtualizer format too (need to set in the config).